TuringLang/AdvancedVI.jl/docs/src/examples.md

 );
 nothing
 ```
+`q_avg_trans` is the final output of the optimization procedure.
+If a parameter averaging strategy is used through the keyword argument `averager`, `q_avg_trans` is be the output of the averaging strategy, while `q_trans` is the last iterate.

 The selected inference procedure stores per-iteration statistics into `stats`.
 For instance, the ELBO can be ploted as follows: